Where to Donate Kids' Clothes, Toys and More in NYC During the Holidays and Beyond

 With two adults and three kids in my family's typically small NYC apartment, the holiday season stresses me out.
 Not because of all the things I need to do, but because of all the gifts I know are inevitably coming our way.
 That's why this is my favorite time of year to donate my kids' gently (or sometimes never!) used clothes, toys, books and other items so we can free up some space and support worthy charities.

 Here is a list of organizations where you can donate quality used items during the holidays and beyond.
+Be sure to contact the charities directly to confirm what they accept and how best to drop off.

 Room to Grow – Chelsea